Are Nike Air Max 90 Good for Running?

 So aside from some midsole foam softening over time, the Air Max 90 is built to stand the test of miles.
 The upper leather and mesh should also continue looking fresh with basic cleaning.
 Just watch for stitching coming loose over very high mileage.

-Pros of Running in Nike Air Max 90s
+Pros Of Running In Nike Air Max 90s

 - Iconic streetwear styling